ivan-zynesis/typed-ddb/CONTRIBUTING.md

-# Contributing to typed-ddb
+# Contributing to @ivan-lee/typed-ddb

-Thank you for your interest in contributing to typed-ddb!
+Thank you for your interest in contributing to @ivan-lee/typed-ddb!
 We welcome contributions from the community to help improve this TypeScript library for DynamoDB data modeling.

 ## How to Contribute